mainmatter/playbook/project-flow/full-service/README.md

 software applications.
 In order to do that in the most efficient way, we break the process down into 4 stages that we guide our clients through:

-- identifying and understanding what objective the project is aiming at
+- identifying and understanding the goal of the project
 - conceptualising an application that pursues that objective
 - implementing that application and launching it
 - validating the application indeed achieves the objective